Fiserv/Commerce-Hub/docs/Resources/API-Documents/Security/Whitelist.md

 tags: [Security, Whitelist, Domains, API Reference, Checkout]
 ---

-# Whitelist domains for use with Checkout
+# Whitelist domains for use with Commerce Hub

-Commerce Hub's Domain Whitelisting API allows for whitelisting domains in bulk for our [Checkout Solutions]. *CERT* and *PROD* utilize the same whitelist so once a domain is submitted to either environment it can be used as a whitelist both endpoints.
+Commerce Hub's Domain Whitelisting API allows for whitelisting domains in bulk for our  *CERT* and *PROD* utilize the same whitelist so once a domain is submitted to either environment it can be used as a whitelist both endpoints.
+Local host testing without whitelisting is permitted.

+Commerce Hub’s Domain Whitelisting API enables bulk whitelisting of domains for our [Checkout Solutions](?path=docs/Online-Mobile-Digital/Checkout/Checkout.md).
+Both CERT *(certification)* and PROD *(production)* environments share the same whitelist.
+Once a domain is submitted to either environment, it is whitelisted for both [endpoints](?path=docs/Resources/API-Documents/Use-Our-APIs.md).
+Additionally, local host testing is allowed without the need for whitelisting.

 ---